pj598/ecobeeDYD_DLC/README.md

 estimate_threshold.py --> estimates the thermostat's threshold

 stateOfAC.py --> indoor temperature regression + control logic of thermostat = was the AC on or off for a 5 minute interval?

+fullGroupWeighting_anonymized --> poorly named file.
+How the group was resampled for each bootstrap